Radioactive Luminous PaintCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Back to the top of the page.

-In the 1980s when I was working on building nuclear power stations I was a "Certified Radiation Worker" or some such thing, qualified for "hot temperature conditions", which meant that I was "allowed" to receive as part of my work an annual radiation dose of up to 5 rem, 20 times what was allowed for the general public to be exposed to.
-(In fact, I probably got more dose from the chest x-ray I had as part of my annual radiation worker's medical tests than I did in work.)
+In the 1970s and 1980s when I was working on nuclear power stations construction sites I was a "Classified Radiation Worker" qualified for "radiation and hot temperature conditions", which meant that I was "allowed" to receive as part of my work an annual radiation dose of up to 5 rem, 20 times what was allowed for the general public to be exposed to.
+(In fact, I probably got more dose from the annual chest x-ray I had as part of my radiation worker's medical tests than I did in work.)
 I am used to talking in rems so the modern Sievert units leave me a bit in the dark, but I decided I needed to get up to speed and get familiar with the new units that my radiation detector uses, so here goes: